-The licensing requirements for exports, reexports, or transfers to parties on any of the lists typically extend to all products, software, and technologies subject to the EAR, including items listed on the CCL as well as items classified as EAR99.
+The licensing requirements for exports, reexports, or transfers to parties on any of the lists typically extend to all products, software, and technologies subject to the EAR, including items listed on the CCL as well as items classified as EAR99 and including products manufactured and developed abroad if determined to be subject to the EAR.

-In addition, to comply with the EAR, prior to exporting, a company should screen for red flags, listed in the EAR's "BIS's 'Know Your Customer' Guidance and Red Flags."^[12] When present, red flags can "indicate that the export may be destined for an inappropriate end-use, end-user, or destination."
+In addition, to comply with the EAR, prior to exporting, a company should screen for red flags, listed in the EAR's "BIS's 'Know Your Customer' Guidance and Red Flags."
+[12] When present, red flags can "indicate that the export may be destined for an inappropriate end-use, end-user, or destination."
 To assess whether such red flags are present, a company should review transaction information provided by a customer with an eye toward identifying anything that may not align with the norm for the particular business or products involved.
 If red flags appear, a company must conduct additional due diligence into the customer's representations in an attempt to clear the red flags.
 If a company is unable to clear a red flag, a company is, under the EAR, now considered to know or have reason to know that a violation may occur and, thus, must mitigate a potential violation by either cancelling the transaction or, prior to exporting, obtain a license or other guidance from BIS.

-The EAR also place certain restrictions on exports and reexports to countries embargoed or sanctioned by the US government.
-Currently, the EAR impose significant restrictions on any transactions involving Cuba, Iran, North Korea, Syria, and sanctioned regions of Ukraine including Crimea.^[13]
+The EAR also place certain restrictions on exports and reexports to and transfers within countries embargoed or sanctioned by the US government.
+Currently, the EAR impose significant restrictions on any transactions involving Belarus, China, Cuba, Iran, North Korea, Russia, Syria, and sanctioned regions of Ukraine.
+[13]